db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.1.9

+* Fix for Vamp eating less credits when using bad publicity credits
+* When accessed traps are found in R&D and they can't trigger there, they won't be mentioned (e.g. Junebug)
+* Better ordinal announces

 ### 2.1.8.1

 * Made some modifications in reduceCost() to hopefully stop the "OCTGN stopped respondng" crashes, or at least make them more infrequent.